MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-enter-australian-business-numbers.md

 ---
 title: How to Enter Australian Business Numbers
-description: You can enter an Australian Business Number (ABN) in certain windows.
+description: You can enter an Australian Business Number (ABN) in certain pages.
 services: project-madeira
 documentationcenter:
 author: SorenGP